Random design analysis of ridge regression: Probability tail inequalities

-The following exponential tail inequalities are used in our analysis.
-These specific inequalities were chosen in order to satisfy the general conditions setup in Section~\ref{section:preliminaries}; however, our analysis can specialize or generalize with the availability of other tail inequalities of these sorts.
+The following probability tail inequalities are used in our analysis.
+These specific inequalities were chosen in order to satisfy the general conditions set up in Section~\ref{section:datamodel}; however, our analysis can specialize or generalize with the availability of other tail inequalities of these sorts.

 The first tail inequality is for positive semidefinite quadratic forms of a subgaussian random vector.
+It generalizes a standard tail inequality for Gaussian random vectors based on linear combinations of $\chi^2$ random variables~\cite{LauMas00}.

-We provide the proof for completeness. \begin{lemma}[Quadratic forms of a subgaussian random vector; \citealp{HKZ_vector}] Let $A \in \R^{m \times n}$ be a matrix and $\Sig := AA^\top$.
-Let $X = (X_1,\dotsc,X_n)$ be a random vector such that for some $\sigma \geq 0$,
+\begin{lemma}[Quadratic forms of a subgaussian random vector; \cite{HKZ_vector}] Let $\xi$ be a random vector taking values in $\R^n$ such that for some $c \geq 0$,